richtt18/Rich-Land/README.md

 # Rich Land
--open source online store
+-open source online storefront
 +$RPS.
-A Node.js and React Storefront Web application for rare items.
-PALACE2018 +
+A Node.js and React Web application for collecting rare items.
++
 +## Description
-+RAmazon is a simple Node.js and React storefront application that uses Ethereum to make trasactions for clothing, skateboards, and drones.
++Rich Land is a simple Node.js and React storefront application the runns as a single page on your browser.It uses Ethereum to make trasactions for clothing, skateboards, and drones
+on Brave MetaMAsk.
 +## Installation
 +Rich Land utilizes yarn to install.